willkand/final-project/README.md

 * **Your app has at least three distinct "features"**
   * If you are building a travel planning application, one feature could be allowing users to create a new trip
-* Your project has at least ten commits in git
-* Your app is mobile responsive
 * Your project contains a `README.md` file that explains what your project is and how to use it
 * Your project is hosted on GitHub pages
 * Your code is clean